akashchouhan16/Data-Structures-And-Algorithms/README.md

 # C-programs
-All Basic Data structure and Algorithms programs using C
+All the Basic Data structures and Algorithms used in the programs using C language .